Wedding of Mary I of England and Philip of Spain: Making a marriage

 There was some opposition in England to the new Queen marrying a foreign prince.
 A Spanish chronicle refers to the xenophobic beliefs of the English people, and Antoine Perrenot de Granvelle, Bishop of Arras (who had obtained the oil used to anoint Mary at her coronation) wrote that the English would only accept the marriage with the greatest difficulty.
 Attitudes however were much more nuanced, especially in London and other centres of international trade hosting immigrant communities.
 Opponents of the marriage plan among the privy counsellors and royal household included Robert Rochester, Francis Englefield, and Edward Waldegrave.

 In November, Mary of Hungary, Governor of the Netherlands, agreed to send a portrait by Titian of Philip dressed in wolfskin to Mary.
 She had not yet seen her intended husband.
 The picture was possibly brought to England a few months later, in March 1554, by Juan Hurtado de Mendoza.

+In December 1553, the Privy Council of England discussed a draft of articles for the marriage.
+Philip would share in Mary's titles and aid her administration.
+Mary, if Philip died before her, would enjoy a dowry or jointure income from Spanish lands and territories including Brabant, Flanders, Hainault and Holland.
+Margaret of York had the same jointure in 1468.
+Possibly, the final articles would include a contract preventing Philip appointing foreigners to English offices.
+He would accept a number of English courtiers in his household.
+He would not be allowed to take Mary or their children abroad, or send English treasure, ships, or military equipment abroad.
+During their marriage, Philip had a council in England, and intervened in diplomacy with Scotland and other matters.

-Opposition to the marriage found leaders in Thomas Wyatt the Younger and his companions who organised a rebellion against Mary.
+Opposition to the wedding found leaders in Thomas Wyatt the Younger and his companions who organised a rebellion against Mary.
 Wyatt brought an armed force to London in February 1554.
 Mary made a speech in London's Guildhall, showing that by her coronation ring she was "wedded to the realm and law".
 Wyatt surrendered at Ludgate.
-Lady Jane Grey, a Protestant figurehead was executed on 12 February and Wyatt on 11 April.
+Lady Jane Grey, a Protestant figurehead, was executed on 12 February and Wyatt on 11 April.
+Elizabeth was sent to the Tower of London on 18 March, and according to John Foxe, made her famous speech at Traitors' Gate.

+An English household for Philip

+A commission in England organised an English household for Philip.
+350 servants and courtiers were nominated.
+The Earl of Arundel would be its head, and he would Lord Steward of both households.
+John Williams was to be his Chamberlain, and John Huddlestone, his Vice-Chamberlain.
+The gentlemen of the Privy Chamber would be sons of peers of England, including Thomas Radclyffe, Baron FitzWalter.
+Philip would organise his own chapel.
+According to the marriage contract, pensions and rewards for a "convenient number" of his English servants would come from Spanish revenues.